Skip to content

 Restoring Those “Known Folders” to Quick Access

-If important “known folders” like Documents, Downloads, or Pictures are missing from your Windows 11 Quick Access, you can easily restore them to make finding your files simpler.
+If common folders like Documents, Downloads, or Pictures aren’t showing in your Windows 11 Quick Access, you can easily put them back to find your files more easily.

 Look at the buttons next to the address bar (where the folder path shows).
 You will see forward and back arrows.
 You will also see an “Up” arrow.
 Click the “Up” arrow.
 This will show all your main Windows folders.
 This includes the six “known folders” if they are there.